 I created DermaSpaRx Hand Therapy to heal and sooth dry, chapped hands.
 Hand Therapy contains high concentrations of anti-oxidants for protection and emollients and humectants for improved moisture retention.

 Severely Damaged Skin

 When your hands go from being dry to having little cracks or fissures, and are tender or bleeding, it is time to move on to more therapeutic solutions.
 Petroleum jelly is a good, affordable alternative.
 Another option is a thick, rich moisturizer in a formula that contains heavier ingredients such as dimethicone, cocoa or shea butter, or beeswax.
 If redness, peeling, and tenderness persist, see your Dermatologist.
 He or she may prescribe a strong topical steroid cream to help fight inflammation, and explore the possibility that your dry hands may be caused by another skin condition.
-If you are in the Denver area, make an appointment at the Asarch Center by calling 303-761-7797.
+If you are in the Denver area, make an appointment at Asarch Dermatology by calling 303-761-7797.